 About the Program

-Harlequin is currently taking applications for its Community Partnership Program, in which selected non-profit partners are granted access to 150 seats to Harlequin Productions’ final dress rehearsals, which they may sell as a fundraiser or give as thank you gifts to donors or volunteers.
-The non-profit pays a minimal fee in the amount of $200 (to cover hard costs) and in return, commits to filling the 150 seats.
+Harlequin is currently taking applications for its Community Partnership Program, in which selected non-profit partners are granted access to up to 150 seats to Harlequin Productions’ final dress rehearsals, which they may sell as a fundraiser or give as thank you gifts to donors or volunteers.
 Filling all the seats allocated to the non-profit is especially beneficial to both organizations.

 At the Event